juanprietob/clusterpost/src/clusterpost-server/README.md

 The parameter production or test will read from the configuration file generated.

 Once you have started the server, visit http://localhost:8180/docs to check the API documentation for clusterpost.

+You can add your own plugins check [Hapi](http://hapijs.com/tutorials/plugins) tutorial to create new plugins.